ziotom78/libinsdb/README.md

 ## Documentation

-Run
+The manual is available at <https://libinsdb.readthedocs.io/en/latest/>.

+To build a copy of the documentation locally, run

     poetry install --with docs

-to install the additional dependencies needed to update the documentation.
+to install the additional dependencies needed to update the documentation and then run

+    poetry run make -C docs html

+The index will be available in the folder `docs/_build/html/`.